 B.A., English: Linguistics, St. Cloud State University

-Technical communication and cultural usability; cultures of industry and labor; sophistic rhetoric; composition.
+Technical and professional communication and cultural usability; cultures of industry and labor; sophistic rhetoric; composition.

 Dr. Mattson's teaching and research pursuits converge where technical and professional communication, intercultural rhetoric, and usability studies meet.
 He celebrates all his students' successes—whether in the Writing Major and related minors of Professional Writing at UCA or in First-Year Writing.